-We made a scheduled quarterly principal repayment of \$6.2 million under the Term Loan during the first quarter of 2016.
+During the second quarter of 2016, we repaid \$10.0 million of the \$65.0 million previously outstanding under the Revolving Facility, and we made a scheduled quarterly principal repayment of \$6.25 million under the Term Loan.
 See "Liquidity and Capital Resources - Liquidity - Cash requirements" below.